Welcome to the Park Lane Surgery page

 How do I…

-Simply download, print out and complete a new patient registration form at home and bring it into the surgery.
-We have printed copies here if you don’t have a printer.
-Once this has been signed, your details will be added onto our system so you can book appointments and contact our practice.
+Simply download, print out and complete a new patient registration form and new patient questionnaire at home and bring it into the surgery along with 1 form of photo id and 1 proof of address.
+We have printed copies here if you don’t have a printer at home.
+Once this has been signed, your details will be added onto our system.
+It takes 2/3 working days for you to become an active patient on our system.
+The best and quickest way to contact the practice is by using our online Klinik system to contact the practice.

 Please check if your postcode is in our practice boundary by clicking here